What are the 7 Types of Digital Marketing?

 According to a recent TechCrunch article, consumers in the United States now spend five hours a day on their phones.
 This represents a 20% increase from the fourth quarter of 2015.
 Users are also spending much more of their time in apps rather than on mobile browsers.
 In 2017, users are spending much more time with apps than watching television.
 15% of that app time is spent with entertainment apps like Netflix and Hulu, 19% of it is spent on Facebook’s mobile app, 12% on other social and messaging apps, and 11% in gaming apps, according to the TechCrunch article.

-AdWeek reports that 45% of all shopping involves a mobile device in some way, whether it's used to do research, compare prices or make a purchase.
-For Millennials (defined by the Pew Research Center as people born between 1981 and 1997), that number is 57%.
-A 2016 Nielsen survey revealed that customers use their phones to both "showroom," visit a physical store while comparing prices online on their mobile device, and "webroom", research online and then buying in-store.
+Retail Dive reports that 45% of all shopping always or frequently involves a mobile device in some way, whether it’s used to do research, compare prices or make a purchase.
+For a majority of Millennials (defined the Pew Research Center as people born between 1981 and 1997), that number is 57%.

 Not only does this allow marketers to learn what is successful with consumers and adapt their marketing messages moving forward, it also means they can demonstrate their value to the company.
 Understanding all of this data and using it to make strategic decisions is an important part of a digital marketer’s work, and one that sets them apart from their traditional counterparts.